edkempe/Marian/docs/troubleshooting.md

    - Include error type and original response in logs
    - Handle database errors gracefully

+## Testing Issues

+### Test Execution Appears to Stall

+**Issue**: During test execution, particularly with Gmail API integration tests, there may be long periods without output, making it unclear if tests are stalled or just processing.

+**Details**:
+- Tests like `test_email_processing` and `test_email_date_queries` can take 30-60 seconds
+- Progress logging statements may not appear in pytest output
+- No visual indication of progress during API calls

+**Solutions**:
+1. Wait at least 60 seconds before assuming a test has stalled
+2. Run tests with `-v` flag for more verbose output
+3. If tests consistently take longer than 60 seconds, they may need investigation

+**Note**: This is a known limitation with pytest output buffering.
+Even with print statements in the test code, output may not be displayed until the test completes.

 ## Monitoring and Debugging
 - Use the `util_email_analysis_db.py` script to verify database contents:
   ```bash